Sheriff officers do the same job as bailiffs in England and Wales but have far fewer powers than bailiffs.

 Police can be asked to attend an eviction but they cannot help the sheriff officers with the eviction.
 If you break the law, for example by causing a breach of the peace you can be arrested by the police.

-There is more about eviction on the Shelter website at scotland.shelter.org.uk.
+There is more help about eviction by sheriff officers on the Shelter Scotland website.

-Can a sheriff officer remove a child from the care of one person to another person
+Can a sheriff officer remove a child from the home

 For more about children in need, see Children who need local authority services.